rossta/seymour/README.md

 # Seymour

-Activities feeds audiences with Redis.
-Feed me, Seymour, please!
+*Activities for those that care*.
 Seymour is a library for distributing activity items to Redis-backed activity feeds in a Rails application.

 [![Build Status](https://secure.travis-ci.org/rossta/seymour.png)](http://travis-ci.org/rossta/seymour)